is a series of Puzzle Platformers

 in which you must collect every bag of gold before escaping a stage.
 Each level has a handful of enemy Mooks

-trying to prevent the player from collecting the gold by picking it up themselves, but they can be trapped (and forced to drop any gold they are carrying) by holes burned in the levels' brick floors.
+trying to protect the gold by picking it up themselves, but they can be trapped (and forced to drop what they're carrying) by pits you dig into the platforms.

-The original game, released for the Apple II
+The original game, released for the Apple ][

 , consisted of 150 levels and was one of the first games to include a Level Editor

-- All There in the Manual: Lode Runner: The Legend Returns came with a manual which, among other things, named the lode runner (Jake Peril), also named the second lode runner for two-player mode (Wes Reckless), and identified the enemies in the game as mad monks.
+- All There in the Manual: The Legend Returns came with a manual which, among other things, named the player characters as Jake Peril and Wes Reckless.

 - Ascended Glitch: The enemies have an odd artificial intelligence.
 These quirks have to be exploited in Championship Lode Runner.